Mothra vs. Godzilla: Special effects

 Tsuburaya had Toho purchase an Oxberry 1900 optical printer which was used to remove damages in composite photography shots.
 The optical printer was also used to create Godzilla's atomic breath.
 For a scene where Godzilla destroys Nagoya Castle, Nakajima was unable to completely destroy the model of the castle.
 He attempted to salvage the shot by having Godzilla appear enraged by the Castle's strong fortification, but the filmmakers chose to re-shoot the scene with a rebuilt model designed to crumble more easily.
 For a scene where Mothra drags Godzilla by the tail, the Godzilla suit was used for medium shots and a prop used for long shots.
 A sequence featuring the United States military attacking Godzilla with frontier missiles was filmed for the American market, but omitted in the Japanese version of the film.

 The Mothra prop used for the New Kirk City scenes in Mothra was recycled for the Infant Island scenes.
 This prop was smaller compared to the prop built for the new film's adult Mothra.
 The 1961 model had a motor built into it that flapped the wings at a rapid pace.
 For the scenes with Godzilla near the cliff face, part of the set's support structure was hidden by using matte painting.
 The miniature tanks used in the film were purchased from Ihara models rather than typically custom built.
 The tank models were built to a 1/15th scale and were constructed from aluminum.
 The antennas were used for remote control.

 For the scene where Godzilla destroys the incubator, the scene proved difficult for Nakajima and the wire staff, which required coordination.
 Close ups of the tail were done with a prop that was operated by two people due to the heavy weight of the tail.
 The scenes with Godzilla thrashing wildly at Mothra were shot at high speed, then projected at a quicker speed.
 The end results have been compared to the movement of stop-motion animation.
 The scene with Godzilla thrashing from the nets was shot with different cameras at once and as a result, the same scene plays over from different angles.

 A second egg was produced for the hatching scene.
 A styrofoam egg was molded and a calcium carbonate substance was mixed with glue and added on top.
 The styrofoam egg was removed from its interior with a heated wire, which left a hollow form.
 For the opening typhoon scene, Iijima built a shallow water tank to create the illusion of violent waves.
-Wider water scenes were filmed at massive pool at Toho's studios.
+Wider water scenes were filmed at a massive pool at Toho's studios.